The Hackneau's Art & Orchids

 "I’m tremendously well impressed with your work!
 It’s the most thoroughly done material on this subject I’ve ever seen.
 I can’t wait to get a copy of your finished book." - Mr. Ed Horton, Englewood, CO, noted hybridizer of splash-petaled cattleyas after reviewing a part of the book dealing with splash-petaled or clown-type cattleyas.

 "a real page-turner.
 He includes first-rate chapters on culture, orchid genetics, hybridizing strategies, and the history of the orchid industry in the United States.
-The text is illustrated with 362 stunning color photographs; many of these are of historic clones and hybrids that I have never seen pictured before....
-I highly recommend this book and expect that it will become a classic reference for the hobbyist and commercial grower alike." - WILLIAM P. ROGERSON In: Orchid Digest
+The text is illustrated with 362 stunning color photographs; many of these are of historic clones and hybrids that I have never seen pictured before....a classic reference for the hobbyist and commercial grower alike." -WILLIAM P. ROGERSON In: Orchid Digest